Hometown: Bigfork, Montana

 My favorite way to enjoy water is: Hiking next to a wild, healthy, free-flowing river full of native fish.

 I want to see a world where nature is respected, conservation and sustainable use are prioritized, and all communities have access to the mental, physical, and spiritual benefits clean water and a healthy environment provide.

 Kristin Kuhn joined San Diego Coastkeeper in September 2013 to lead the organization’s community engagement efforts.
 As programs director, she oversees Coastkeeper’s strategic engagement, communications, and outreach, and works to develop programs that support Coastkeeper’s mission.

 Though San Diego-born, she grew up in a small town in northwest Montana, near the continental divide, where glaciers, rivers, and lakes dominate the landscape.
-Kristin moved back to San Diego to attend University of California San Diego, where she majored in political science and minored in exploring the coast.
+Kristin moved back to San Diego to attend University of California San Diego, where she majored in political science and minored in exploring the ocean, coast, and desert.